TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 - ...you want to manipulate the entire battlefield with magic
 - ...you want to overpower a single foe's mind

-#### Become a Paladin of the Red Wood if...
+#### Become a Ranger if...

-- ...you want to take down a powerful foe with bleeding arrows
+- ...you want to take down a powerful foe with bleeding effects
 - ...you want to strike many foes with hails of arrows
 - ...you want to position yourself for maximum damage

-#### Become a Paladin of the Sable Spire if...
+#### Become a Titan if...

-- ...you want to destroy many foes with blasts of magic
+- ...you want to protect your allies with your armor and shield
-- ...you want to master spells of fire, ice, or sparks
+- ...you want to hold the front line of combat by yourself
-- ...you don't fear losing control of your soul
+- ...you want to knock down enemies with heavy weapons

 #### Become a Paladin of the Umber Pines if...